ReStark01/Control-DC-motors-using-voice-command/README.md

 How to Run the Program
-First of all, copy and paste the Arduino code at the end of this project in Arduino IDE and upload the code.
+First of all, copy and paste the Arduino code in Arduino IDE and upload the code.
 Then download the sketch from the example page of wekinator.
 Download the executable file for MFCCs (mel-frequency cepstral coefficients).